ZakMcRae/scale-down-api/README.md

 # scale-down-api
 Back end API for a calorie counting app w/ interactive docs.
 Not currently deployed anywhere.
-I am making the front end to go with this back end.
+Front end does not exist yet and is on pause as I am starting work professionally.

 ## Description
 This API uses a mongoDB database to store user, food and meal data.
 There are endpoints for CRUD purposes on the user, food and meal data.